If you’re itching to build a model railway but don’t have space, Z gauge is the answer. Here’s a quick primer on what you need to know to get started.

 British Z gauge

-Given its base of German, Japanese and US manufacturers, it’s not surprising that there are plenty of German, Swiss, Japanese prototype trains available in Z gauge.
+Given its base of German, Japanese and US manufacturers, it’s not surprising that there are plenty of German, Swiss, and Japanese prototype trains available in Z gauge.

 Unfortunately, there are still no mainstream British Z gauge manufacturers so if you do build a Z scale layout you’ll either need to make your own stock – using a Rokuhan chassis with a 3D printed body such as this model for example – or it’ll have a distinctly European or Japanese theme